Entropy and stability of hyperbolic manifolds: Introduction

 \subsection{Acknowledgements}

-I am grateful to G\'{e}rard Besson, Gilles Courtois, Juan Souto, John Lott, Ursula Hamenst\"{a}dt, Hyun Chul Jang and Ben Lowe for insightful and helpful discussions during the writing of this article.
+I am grateful to G\'{e}rard Besson, Gilles Courtois, Juan Souto, John Lott, Ursula Hamenst\"{a}dt, Ben Lowe and Demetre Kazaras for insightful discussions during the writing of this article.
+I would especially like to thank Cosmin Manea, Hyun Chul Jang, Xingzhe Li and Dongming (Merrick) Hua for their careful reading, suggestions and for several corrections.

 A.S. was partially supported by NSF grant DMS-2104254.
 This research was conducted during the period A.S. served as a Clay Research Fellow.